Blue Dart Aviation

 Blue Dart Aviation is a cargo airline based in Chennai, Tamil Nadu, India.
-It serves seven Indian metro cities with its main base as Chennai International Airport.
-German courier company Deutsche Post owns a 70% stake in the airline through its subsidiary Blue Dart Express.
-It provides service in over 220 countries and territories all over the world through their parent company's parcel service DHL.
+It serves eight destinations with its main base as Chennai International Airport.
+Deutsche Post owns a 70% stake in the airline through its subsidiary Blue Dart Express.

-Blue Dart opened its dedicated cargo facility at Mumbai airport near Terminal 1 on 7 February 2019.
-The facility measures 4300 m2 and has air-side and city-side access, allowing for faster transfer of shipments.

 History

 Blue Dart Aviation was incorporated in May 1994 as a fully owned subsidiary of Blue Dart Express Limited.
-The company officially commenced operations with a fleet of Boeing 737-200 freighters on June 17, 1996, creating India’s first domestic express airline.

-In June 2018, Blue Dart Aviation inaugurated a state of the art aviation hub in Chennai.

-In September 2023, Blue Dart had expanded its aircraft fleet to eight by adding two Boeing 737-800 freighters, supplementing its existing Boeing 757-200 fleet.
+It commenced operations with a fleet of Boeing 737-200 freighters on 17 June 1996.
+In 2017, Deutsche Post acquired a 70% stake in the airline through its subsidiary Blue Dart Express.
+In June 2018, it inaugurated a cargo hub at Chennai International Airport.
+In September 2023, it had expanded its fleet to eight by adding two Boeing 737-800 freighters, supplementing its existing Boeing 757-200 fleet.
+The airline opened a 4300 m2 cargo facility at the Chhatrapati Shivaji Maharaj International Airport in Mumbai on 7 February 2019.

 Destinations

-Blue Dart Aviation flies to the following destinations within India, as of February 2023:
+As of December 2025, Blue Dart Aviation flies to the following destinations: